vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

 ## Introduction to Containers, Images and Volumes <a id="containers"></a>

 The word "container" is an overloaded one these days.
-When understanding containers and how they relate to vSphere Integrated Containers, it is helpful to distinguish the *runtime* aspect from the *packaging* aspect.
+When understanding containers and how they relate to vSphere Integrated Containers, it is helpful to distinguish the *runtime* aspect of containers from the *packaging* aspect.

-### Runtime <a id="runtime"></a>
+### Container Runtime <a id="runtime"></a>

 At its most basic, a container is simply a sandbox in which a process can run.
 The sandbox isolates the process from other processes that are running on the same system.
 A container has a lifecycle which is typically tied to the lifecycle of the process that it is designed to run.
 If you start a container, it starts its main process and when that process ends, the container stops.
 The container might have access to some storage.
 It typically has an identity on a network.